 In the Christian life, prayer and going to church are very important but do not be deceived, they are not a substitute for doing good works.
-We reap what we sow.
+Much of the New Testament focuses on reaping and sowing.
 What does that mean?
 It means that whatever efforts you put in to your Christian life will determine what you get out of your Christian life.
 Let’s start with tithing.

 Are you required to tithe?
 No, but you should tithe.
 Most people feel that putting $20 in the collection plate a couple times a month is sufficient.
 I say it is more than just that.
 What does the Bible say?
 Jesus said:

 “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”